bcgov/ligo-lib/readme.rst

-CDI Linker Library
+Ligo Library (aka ligo-lib )
 ==================

 |License|

-The **CDI Linker** python library is aimed to identify and link records that belong to the same entity(individual) within a single or multiple file.
-The process is called de-duplication if it is only applied to a single data file.
+**ligo-lib** is a Python library to support the Ligo data linking application ( see [Ligo](https://github.com/bcgov/ligo) ).

+This library bundles and provides the algorithms necessary to support entity resolution associated with deduplication and linking of administrative datasets.

-Inspired by `Python Record Linkage Toolkit <https://github.com/J535D165/recordlinkage>`__, **CDI Linker** takes advantage of `Pandas <http://pandas.pydata.org/>`__ for faster data manipulations.
+Inspired by `Python Record Linkage Toolkit <https://github.com/J535D165/recordlinkage>`__, **Ligo ** takes advantage of `Pandas <http://pandas.pydata.org/>`__ for faster data manipulations.

 Dependencies
 ------------

-The **CDI Linker** library needs to be executed in a Unix environment because it utilizes some shell scripting.
+The **ligo-lib** needs to be executed in a Unix environment because it utilizes some shell scripting commands.

-It depends on:
+Ligo-lib also depends on:

 - Python (>=3.6)
 - NumPy (>=1.13.1)